 because it is righteous

-on a hierarchical basis; you must fulfill the first commandment before you can
+on a hierarchical basis; we must fulfill the first commandment before we can fulfill the second and so on.
+In other words,

 “You shall love the Lord your God with all your heart, mind soul and